Full Session Proposals

 In addition to this set of evaluation criteria, Program Planners will pay special interest to abstracts that cover the APHA 2020 Annual Meeting & Expo theme, “Creating the Healthiest Nation: Preventing Violence."

 Please note that learning objectives are required for each submitted abstract.
 Applicants are encouraged to list at least one MEASURABLE objective.
 Learning objectives should be written from the vantage point of the participant; what applicable knowledge will the participant learn from the presentation.
 (See examples below).

 Continuing Education Credit

-APHA values the ability to provide continuing education credit to physicians, nurses, health educators, and those certified in public health at its annual meeting.
+APHA values the ability to provide continuing education credit to physicians, nurses, health educators, veterinarians, and those certified in public health at its annual meeting.
 Please complete all required information when submitting an abstract so members can claim credit for attending your session.
 These credits are necessary for members to keep their licenses and credentials.

 Raquel Silva, PhD

 Natasha DeJarnett, PhD, MPH